 While the endearing story is coated with the best bubble-wrap in the whole wide world, the improvised story has evident drama no-nos that cannot be forgiven – if the viewer has a keen eye on K-drama guidelines.
-The Best Hit sets the rules of its chronicle in the most absurd way.
+The rules of its chronicle in the most absurd way.
 If you are the type who rationalizes a lot, then you definitely won’t appreciate it.

 The Best Hit Snippets

 “Your best days have yet to be lived.”

 “Time never flows backward.
 Live it having no regrets.”

 “Having everything in your hands does not mean you can’t be lonely.”